 What does it mean to “successfully complete probation”?

-“Successfully completing probation” means that an individual:
+“Successfully completing probation” means that you:

 - attended all required court appearances (either personally or through an attorney), and